mulesoft-catalyst/mule-sonarqube-plugin/README.md

 ##### Changes
 	- Added property sonar.mule.ruleset.categories.
 It allows to filter ruleset categories to apply in the project.
 	  Value should be a string separated by commas.
-	  For example run, `mvn sonar:sonar -Dsonar.mule.ruleset.categories=flows` to only run the flows category ruleset
+	  For example run, `mvn sonar:sonar -Dsonar.mule.ruleset.categories=flows` to only apply the flows category ruleset

 #### 0.0.8
 ##### Changes